Category: Play Call

 • The “0” is the Most Overrated Thing in Sports

-By: Kaden Olson
+by Kaden Olson

 Boxers and MMA fighters compete in some of the most brutal sports on earth, yet nothing motivates them more than protecting that shiny little zero at the end of their record.
 Forget brain damage; the real trauma is a loss listed on Wikipedia.
 They’ll take punches straight to the dome, but heaven forbid someone punches a “1” onto their record.